-The Three Tuns is an attractive cream-painted low brick-built house with black woodwork and an unusual timber faced two-storey bay window.
+The Three Tuns is an attractive low brick-built house with black woodwork and an unusual timber faced two-storey bay window.
 It is located in a quiet road of appealing mostly ancient mixed housing, with a small stream running beside it.
 The road used to be the main road into Romsey from the west.

 Historic Interest